-In early 2006 the Australian Government agreed to fund the development phase of the Cape York Welfare Reform (CYWR) trial proposed by the Cape York Institute for Policy and Leadership (the Institute).
+In early 2006 the Australian Government agreed to fund the development phase of the Cape York Welfare Reform (CYWR) trial proposed by the Cape York Institute.
 The Queensland Government also agreed to participate in the development and provided in-kind support and assistance throughout the development period.

-The Institute subsequently released a design report titled “From Hand Out To Hand Up” in May 2007 and a final report with the same title in November 2007.
+The Institute subsequently released a design report titled ‘From Hand Out To Hand Up’ in May 2007 and a final report with the same title in November 2007.
 The report outlined the Institute’s proposal for the CYWR trial to be implemented in the communities of Aurukun, Coen, Hope Vale and Mossman Gorge.
 The objectives of the CYWR trial were to restore social norms and local Indigenous authority.
-The trial aimed to initiate and support a positive change in social norms and community behaviours which had developed in response to chronic levels of passive welfare, social dysfunction and economic exclusion within these communities.
+The trial aimed to initiate and support a positive change in social norms and community behaviours in response to chronic levels of passive welfare, social dysfunction and economic exclusion within these communities.

 In December 2007, the Queensland Government agreed to contribute $40 million and the Australian Government $48 million to finance the implementation of the CYWR trial over four years.

-Indigenous and non-Indigenous people living in the five communities receiving welfare or community employment program payments are subject to the Commission’s jurisdiction.
-Jurisdiction continues if the individual relocates from the community.
+Indigenous and non-Indigenous people living in the welfare reform communities receiving welfare payments are subject to the Commission’s jurisdiction.
+Jurisdiction may continue if the individual relocates from the community in certain circumstances.